trueos/trueos-docs/trueos-handbook/install.rst

   write traffic when reading files and can result in significant performance gains, though it might confuse mailers and some other utilities.

 * **canmount:** if set to "off", the filesystem can not be mounted.

+* **casesensitivity:** the default is "sensitive", as UNIX filesystems use case-sensitive file names.
+This means, for example, that "kris" is different from "Kris".
+To tell the dataset to ignore case, select "insensitive".

 * **checksum:** automatically verifies the integrity of the data stored on disks.
   **Setting this property to "off" is highly discouraged.**